-Students must take 4 additional courses from any other offerings across CCT, or other programs as appropriate.
+Students must take 4 additional courses from any other offerings across CCT.
+Some electives may come from other programs but must be approved in advance by the program director.

 Additional Requirements

 - All students attend a one-on-one mid-program conference with their advisor to discuss possible capstone topics and start to prepare for the final research/writing courses. - The capstone project involves submission of a paper and a public presentation on the project.
 Although this project is carried out through course CrCrTh 694 Synthesis of Theory and Practice, the submission of the capstone is a distinct requirement from the completion of the course (that is, the course can be completed without having the final capstone paper approved, which might then extend a student's formal study until the paper is finished).